-Note: Courses used in other areas, such as Oral

-Communications, Art and Humanities, Social and Behavioral Sciences, or transfer electives, may also be used to satisfy the three Special Requirements categories.
+Note: Courses used in other areas, such as Oral Communications, Art and Humanities, Social and Behavioral Sciences, or Transfer Electives, may also be used to satisfy the three Special Requirements categories.
 A course may not be used to satisfy more than one Special Requirements category.

-BUS100 Introduction to Business (3) HRM100 Introduction to Hospitality (3)
+HRM100 Introduction to Hospitality (3)

-HRM145 Convention and Meeting Management (3) HRM252 Managing Hospitality Human Resources (3)
+HRM145 Convention and Meeting Management (3)